Q: Business Grants and Loans in Louisiana: Funding for Your Louisiana Business

-Louisiana has a vibrant small business landscape, as the Pelican state is the proud home to over 400,000 small businesses.
-Anyone who owns and operates a business—or is considering opening a business—needs funding.
-Below is a comprehensive list of business grants and loans only available to Louisiana-based businesses.
-Peruse these funding options to discover if you’re eligible.
+Louisiana has a vibrant small business landscape; the Pelican state is the proud home to over 400,000 small businesses.
+Below is a list of business grants and loans only available to Louisiana-based companies.
+Peruse these funding options to discover if your business is eligible.

 Department or Agency: Louisiana Economic Development